JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-assessments.md

 J1 provides starter assessments, grouped by subject-matter categories, such as access, data, and privacy.

 You can also filter existing assessments for your organization by compliance gap status.
-Click the **Gap Status** dropdown menu and select Gap, Attention, Tested, and Unknown to find ....
+Click the **Gap Status** dropdown menu and select Gap, Attention, Tested, or Unknown to find existing assessments whose results reveal where there are:

+- Gaps in compliance.
+- Areas that potentially need remediation.
+- Requirements are met and being monitored.
+- A manual review of a compliance issue is necessary.
+  ​

  ![](../assets/compliance-gap-status.png)

 ### Creating an Assessment